 Providing an educational ladder for young children to grow by exploring, experimenting, creating and discovering at their own pace.

-The non-profit Elizabethtown Community Nursery School has resided at the Elizabethtown Church of the Brethren for nearly 50 years.
+The non-profit Elizabethtown Community Nursery School has resided at the Elizabethtown Church of the Brethren for more than 50 years.
 The school is accredited by the National Association for the Education of Young Children (NAEYC) and is licensed by the State Board of Private Academic Schools.
 All of our teachers are State Certified.

 The purposes for which we exist are: